dartsim/dart/docs/readthedocs/tutorials/biped.md

 }
 ```

-Our goal is to make the skateboard skeleton a subtree of the biped
+Our goal is to make the skateboard Skeleton a subtree of the biped
-skeleton connected to the left heel body node via a newly created
+Skeleton connected to the left heel BodyNode via a newly created
 Euler joint.
 To do so, you need to first create an instance of
-[EulerJoint::Properties](http:\\) for this new joint.
+``EulerJoint::Properties`` for this new joint.

 ```cpp
 void modifyBipedWithSkateboard(SkeletonPtr biped)